National Center for Women's Health

 Because repeated miscarriage has many possible causes, your doctor will need a great deal or information to diagnose the problem.
 You will be asked about your medical history and past pregnancies, as well as your lifestyle.
 A complete physical exam, including a pelvic exam, is also important.

-The doctors at the St. Pope Paul VI Institute will ask you to begin charting your cycles using the Creighton Model FertilityCareTM System.
+The doctors at the Saint Paul VI Institute will ask you to begin charting your cycles using the Creighton Model FertilityCareTM System.
 By using your chart as a tool, our diagnostic procedures and treatment can be performed and administered more effectively.
 It allows you and your physician to work in cooperation with your natural cycle.
 At times cycle abnormalities will become evident in your charting.
 This information is invaluable to your physician.

 Other Diagnostic Procedures